HOW COMMON ARE GENETIC FORMS OF FRONTOTEMPORAL DEGENERATION (FTD)?

 Researchers at the Penn FTD Center are studying the mechanisms of disease associated with inherited forms of Frontotemporal degeneration.
 This is crucial to the development of treatments of FTD.
 We are also searching for genes causing Frontotemporal degeneration that remain to be discovered.

-We are also interested in discovering genetic factors that can influence the risk or progression of FTD symptoms, as well as genetic factors that might help to predict an individual’s response to a certain treatments or medications.
+We are interested in discovering genetic factors that can influence the risk or progression of FTD symptoms, as well as genetic factors that might help to predict an individual’s response to a certain treatments or medications.
 Genetic factors such as these can be very difficult to find and it can take thousands of DNA samples in order to make these types of discoveries.

 A majority of individuals withFrontotemporal degeneration do not have a genetic cause; these individuals have sporadic Frontotemporal degeneration.
 Studies of genetic mechanisms of disease in FTD can teach us how to improve diagnostic accuracy in sporadic FTD.
 Moreover, factors related to prognosis and response to treatment interventions in genetic FTD may contribute to prognosis and treatment response in sporadic FTD.